Former convict, addict and fight promoter gives keynote speech at the 2019 Opiate Summit

 Filmed in Mexico, these videos featured rough and tumble felons doing battle with one another.
 You can find many of these fights uploaded to websites like YouTube, but at the height of the franchise’s success the DVDs were being sold in places like Best Buy and Sam Goody.

 “I came up with this idea while I was in prison, an entertainment business.
 I created a film project around things I knew how to do.
-It was around fighting, and I was really into the gang stuff, fights and all of that, said Lynch.
+It was around fighting, and I was really into the gang stuff, fights and all of that,” said Lynch.

-“So what I did is a filmed it and put it on tape, the first quarter I got it into distribution.
+“So what I did is a film it and put it on tape.
+The first quarter I got it into distribution.
 In its first quarter it hit bestselling in Best Buy, Sam Goody and Tower [Records].”

 However, that success wouldn’t last forever, and Lynch eventually found himself behind bars again.

-“It (Felony Fights) still didn’t fix that hole, and what ended up happening was I ended up having property and prestige for a couple of years.
-I was successful at using, said Lynch.
+“It (Felony Fights) still didn’t fix that hole, and what ended up happening was having property and prestige for a couple of years.
+I was successful at using,” said Lynch.

-“The crazier I was on film the more money I made, I went on a tear, and ended up surrounding myself with the same kind of people.
+“The crazier I was on film the more money I made.
+I went on a tear, and ended up surrounding myself with the same kind of people.
 They weren’t positive people, but they looked a little different because they were from Hollywood.”

-The crime he said that landed him back in prison – punching a cop.
+The crime, he said, that landed him back in prison – punching a cop.
 He showed up to a friends day in court drunk, in possession of cocaine, and when the metal detectors went off he started swinging.

 It was on the recommendation of his lawyer, who had also been an addict, that he enroll in a 12-step program.
 His lawyer was Richard Pintal, a Michigan native.